Garment Reconstruction: From Old to New

 Students: 12

 A basic sewing kit will be provided.
-Participants are expected to bring fabric scissors, their own garments, textile remnants, and any additional notions they’d like to use for this workshop.
+Please bring fabric scissors, old garments, textile scraps, and any additional notions you’d like to use.

 10:00 am - 4:00 pm